saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ###  sealed classes
 - Sealed classes let you specify an ADT similar to anenum, but with more control over the specific subtypes than an enum provides.
 - Sealed class has a limited number of subclasses that must be defined within the same file where it is defined, otherwise it is ineligible for subclassing.
+- Kotlin doesnt have algebric data types.
+- But you can simulate them using sealed classes.
+- Sealed classes puts restriction on what type of classes can inherit from base class.
+- Inner(nested classes) iheriting from outer class to implement two different return types for http request, viz. "success" and "failure".
+- The "sealed" keyword before the "class" keyword ensures that no other class can inherit from the outer class.
+- Starting Kotlin v1.1, the inner class restriction was removed.
+Now classes can be defined  anywhere within the same file.

 # Interfaces and Abstract Classes
+- Interfaces can define methods and properties.
+- Property initializer is not allowed in interface.
+- You can override the interface properties.
 - Using an interface, a group of classes can have properties or functions in common without sharing a superclass or subclassing one another.
 - Interfaces only specify the what, not the how.
 - An interface allows you to specify common properties and behavior that aresupported by a subset of classes in your program – without being required tospecify how they will be implemented.